 A diagnosis will usually be made by taking blood tests to look at serum levels of inflammatory markers, as well as cardiac ultrasounds (ECHO), chest X-rays, and testing for a positive SARS-CoV-2 infection.

-Although most cases have a positive SARS-CoV-2 IgG test or positive PCR test, there may be some rare cases not associated with any positive SARS-CoV-2 result.
+Although most cases have a recent or current positive SARS-CoV-2 IgG test or positive PCR test associated, there may be some rare cases not associated with any positive SARS-CoV-2 result.
 In such cases where clinical symptoms appear, all other forms of microbial infection must be excluded.

 Image Credit: Kjpargeter/Shutterstock.com